 - Current status

 Partnerships for Forests is supporting Integrated Sustainable Landscape Management in and around the Tain II Forest Reserve via the development of an effective forest plantation model.

-Initial studies conducted by Form Ghana have demonstrated that the problems within the landscape, including wildfires, stem from a of lack of coordination and alignment between different land users regarding land use planning; inability of the smallholders and the government to invest in the needed restoration activities; and an insufficient legal framework on land tenure issues.
+These damaging trends have been exacerbated by a lack of coordination and alignment between different land users regarding land use planning; the inability of smallholders and the government to invest in restoration activities; and an insufficient legal framework on land tenure issues.

 Lead Organisation: Form International